Work

 Token architecture Audited and restructured for the new language.
 Delivered.

 Figma variables So designers stay on the system, not next to it.
-Delivered.

 First components Tokenised, built, and handed to development.